Skip to main content

 Compare that to an excavator, which sits in one spot and swings a boom.
 The excavator's undercarriage is not fighting the ground every second.
 The engine is not under continuous load — it cycles between digging, swinging, and waiting for trucks.
 An excavator idles between cycles.
 A dozer almost never idles during operation.

 The biggest difference is the undercarriage.
 On a dozer, the undercarriage is the primary wear component, and it is expensive.
 Track chains, rollers, idlers, sprockets, and track shoes take constant abuse from the ground.
-A full undercarriage replacement on a mid-size dozer like a Cat D6 can run in the range of $35,000 to $55,000 depending on components, OEM vs aftermarket parts, and dealer pricing.
-On a larger machine like a D8, the cost can be significantly higher.
+This is not a minor line item: equipment manufacturers and dealers consistently put the undercarriage at roughly 20% of a crawler dozer's purchase price and around half of its lifetime repair and maintenance costs.
+Finning, the Caterpillar dealer for Western Canada, states plainly that "your undercarriage can account for 50% of the repair and maintenance expenses on track machines," and Komatsu pegs it at 45–60%.
 Few equipment types have a wear item as consistently expensive and central to value as a dozer undercarriage.

 This means when you evaluate dozer hours, you are really asking two questions: how much life is left in the powertrain, and what is the undercarriage situation?
 A dozer with 8,000 hours and a fresh undercarriage is a completely different proposition than one with 8,000 hours on original tracks.